To establish residency for tuition purposes, you must obtain several proofs that you plan to become a Washington resident within 30 days of

 - Email firstname.lastname@example.org or call 206-543-5932.

 - Sometimes a student must visit the Residency Office in person at 264

 Schmitz Hall to get an answer to a question.
-The Epi Program Office is not allowed to answer detailed residency questions.
+The Epidemiology Student Academic Services is not allowed to answer detailed residency questions.